The Best Beer Gardens in Philadelphia This Year

 The under-utilized outdoor space at Other Half

-Part of the recent Philly invasion by famous New York businesses, Brooklyn’s much-lauded Other Half Brewery took over the space of the now-departed Chicago-based Goose Island brewery in Fishtown.
+Brooklyn’s much-lauded Other Half Brewery took over the space of the now-departed Chicago-based Goose Island brewery in Fishtown.
 Along with it came the massive outdoor lawn and beer garden.
-It’s the kind of place you just want to love…except for the fact that there’s very little seating on that massive lawn (a handful of Adirondack chairs dot the space and some tables on a cement patio).
+It’s the kind of place you want to love, except for the fact that there’s very little seating on that massive lawn (a handful of Adirondack chairs dot the space and some tables on a cement patio).
 So much potential in all that green space…

-They serve the same award-winning beers you’ll find at all the Other Half locations from Buffalo, NY to Washington, DC.
+They serve the same award-winning beers you’ll find at all the Other Half locations from Buffalo to Washington, DC.
 The go-to here is their range of double dry hopped IPAs.
 A full kitchen churns out some excellent tacos, burgers, sandwiches, and finger foods.
-Location: 1002 Canal St. Learn more.

 Leave a Comment